Chris Reykdal leading Maia Espinoza in election results for Washington state superintendent of public instruction

-Incumbent Chris Reykdal is ahead of his challenger, Maia Espinoza, in the race for the state’s highest education office, one of the most politically divided in recent memory.
+Incumbent Chris Reykdal held a wide lead over his challenger, Maia Espinoza, in Tuesday’s election for the state’s highest education office, one of the most politically divided in recent memory.

-Reykdal held a more about a 14 percentage point lead as results were still coming in.
+Reykdal led Espinoza 57% to 43% in Tuesday’s vote count, with all but a handful of counties reporting results.

 If he maintains his lead, Reykdal will serve four more years as the superintendent of public instruction, leading the state agency that distributes funding to school districts and provides critical guidance to schools about how to adapt during the pandemic.
 Reykdal promised to bring more funding to school districts, especially for technology, and to increase the number of students receiving college credit while still in school and expand access to dual language programs.